Major Applewhite: Playing career

 Applewhite was the backup for Simms for the entirety of the 2001 regular season and Simms led Texas to a #3 ranking and a trip to the Big 12 Championship against #10 Colorado.
 But in that game Applewhite got the opportunity to go out as a starter and a hero.
 Because of an upset loss by Florida earlier in the day, Texas went into that game knowing that a win would put them in the BCS Championship Game.
 But Simms had a disastrous game and was responsible for four turnovers (three interceptions and a fumble) in the first half of play.
 Meanwhile, Major was seen attempting to rally the offense before they took to the field, even as the restless Texas fans booed Simms.
 Two plays later, Simms injured his finger and Applewhite entered the game with Texas down 29–10.
 His second pass was completed for a 79-yard touchdown and he baited the University of Colorado bench in an attempt to rally the Texas fans.
 He led Texas back to within two points, but eventually Texas would come up short losing 39–37 after an onside kick attempt failed.

 His near miracle comeback, combined with Simms' injury, earned him the starting position for his final game at Texas, the 2001 Holiday Bowl and he didn't disappoint.
 In perhaps his finest game, he led Texas from behind three times throwing for a school record 473 yards and four touchdowns.
 In a fourth quarter aerial assault, Texas scored 23 points in a little over 10 minutes to take the lead, but Washington came back to take the lead once more.
 With 1:49 left in the game, Applewhite engineered a 7-play, 80-yard touchdown drive with passes of 25 and 37 yards to win the game.
 Applewhite was named the Holiday Bowl MVP as a result.
 He finished with a record as a starter of 22–8.

 Applewhite played in the 2001 Hula Bowl.

-After graduation, Applewhite was signed by the New England Patriots days after the 2002 NFL Draft, but quit prior to the start of camp to finish his degree and to pursue a career in coaching.
+After graduation, Applewhite was signed by the New England Patriots days after the 2002 NFL draft, but quit prior to the start of camp to finish his degree and to pursue a career in coaching.

-Records

-Cotton Bowl - Most completions, career, surpassed by Graham Harrell in 2009

-UT-Passing yards, game (473) - broke his own record.